onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 3/03_Viewing logs.md

 2015-12-23T15:06:33.07-0300 [App/0]      ERR 181.29.164.209, 10.244.0.21 - - [23/Dec/2015 18:06:33] "GET /favicon.ico HTTP/1.1" 404 18 0.0004
 2015-12-23T15:06:33.07-0300 [RTR/0]      OUT my-app.{{cf-get-instance-ip}}.xip.io - [23/12/2015:18:06:33 +0000] "GET /favicon.ico HTTP/1.1" 404 0 18 "http://my-app.{{echo $CF_DOMAIN}}" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/47.0.2526.106 Safari/537.36" 10.244.0.21:50393 x_forwarded_for:"181.29.164.209, 10.244.0.21" x_forwarded_proto:"http" vcap_request_id:806c5b61-3f99-4577-50a9-5bde5f499395 response_time:0.004557008 app_id:6d6911ed-ec44-40ca-92fa-14d14798686b
 ```
-> **Notice**: Don't worry about the ERR messages.
-We'll fix that later as part of the course.
+> **Note**: Do not worry about the ERR messages.
+We will be fixing them  later as part of this course.

 You can also dump the logs to a file instead of tailing, using the `--recent` flag.